dominicprior/pent/README.md

 # An animated pentominoes tree search

-It does the beginning of a simple depth-first search
+It does the beginning of a simple depth-first search.

+(I've add a hacky git branch called less-graphics that counts all the solutions in a couple of minutes).

 # Setting up my environment